Zeezrom: Law in Ammonihah

 In the introduction of a book discussing Book of Mormon theology, Latter-day Saint editors Matthew Bowman and Rosemary Demos conclude that the deceptive behavior of Ammonihah's lawyers was connected with the city's poor political and social systems.
 Judges were paid per case and thus tended to encourage conflict among the people, according to two religious scholars Fatimah Salleh and Margaret Hemming.
 The chief cases the record describes involved debt, though, according to History and Religious Studies professor Grant Hardy, the judges handled a variety of situations.

-Protestant and theologist John Thomas also points out that the people were influenced by the philosophies of Nehor, a man who thought that fame and money took precedence over honesty.
+Theologist John Thomas also points out that in the narrative the people were influenced by the philosophies of Nehor, a man who thought that fame and money took precedence over honesty.
 While the missionaries discouraged these philosophies, Zeezrom accused them of rejecting the city's actual laws; there is no evidence in the record that his accusations were founded or correct.